 It’s happening.
 You have come to the realization that your house is in need of a renovation.
 Perhaps it’s the squeaky old French doors or perhaps it’s your desire to recreate the open concept living space you saw in your favorite interior design magazine.
 Perhaps it’s simply because your living needs have changed.
 Whatever the reason may be, a renovation is a well-thought-out investment expected to last and give your home the upgrade it so desperately needs.
+Consider remodeling with floor supported systems.

 The benefits of welcoming the outdoors into the home have greatly influenced recent renovations—a concept most achieved with an opening glass wall.
 However, there are several things to consider when choosing the right glass wall for your wall opening including size, materials, folding or sliding panels, and the critical decision of where the weight of the system will be supported.
 The advantages of having folding glass walls being floor supported are expansive, especially when the load-bearing capability of the header is concerned.
 With the deflection criteria of the header being less than a 1/4" at full dead and live load, with floor supported systems, the weight of the panels is not required in the equation.
 Floor supported systems have become more popular in renovation projects due to their durability and adjustable features.